AngryEgret/memorial/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Sandra Marie Gibson (nee Shelley) died on September 8, 2021 at the age of 88 following complicatings from a heart attack.
+Sandra Marie Gibson (nee Shelley) died on September 8, 2021 at the age of 88 following complications from a heart attack.

 She is survived by her children, her grandchildren, and their families:
 * Shelley Selle (daughter)